8gears/n8n-helm-chart/README.md

   enabled: false
   architecture: standalone

-  master:
+  primary:
     persistence:
-      enabled: true
+      enabled: false
       existingClaim: ""
       size: 2Gi

 ```

 ## Scaling and Advanced Configuration Options

 n8n provides a **queue-mode**, where the workload is shared between multiple
 instances of the same n8n installation.
 This provides a shared load over multiple instances and limited high
 availability, because the controller instance remains as Single-Point-Of-Failure.